Bw2801/ascii-descriptor/README.md

 # unicode-descriptor
 A javascript/node library for creating text descriptions using unicode border symbols.

-**Note**: If all you want is just to generate a single ascii description, you can use my online tool (TBD).
+**Note**: If all you want is just to generate a single descriptor right now, you can use my online tool (TBD).

 ## Getting Started